kat-kime/zendesk_coding/README.md

 5. [Ticket Viewer in Action](#Ticket-Viewer-in-Action)

 ## Overview
-The Zendesk Ticket Viewer is a command-line appliction that was developed as a submission to the 2021 Zendesk Coding Challenge.
+The Zendesk Ticket Viewer is a command-line application that was developed as a submission to the 2021 Zendesk Coding Challenge.
 It allows users to:

 - Request all company tickets
 - View individual ticket details